aerth/waqua/README.md

-# weth-made-easy
+# waqua-made-easy
-wrap & unwrap your eth the easy way!
+wrap & unwrap your aqua the easy way!